arielnoname/csgo/autoexec.cfg.md

 cl_updaterate "128" // 128 tick servesr require this rate (64 will default to 64 for you, no need to edit) cl_interp_ratio 1 // Common interp setting for MM/League
 cl_interp 0 // Common interp setting for MM/League
-tickrate 128 // If you launch a local server it will run at 128 tick (can also be done with -tickrate 128 put as launch option) mm_dedicated_search_maxping "50" // no entra a servers con mas de ese ping
+mm_dedicated_search_maxping "50" // no entra a servers con mas de ese ping

 // MOUSE HARDWARE